 The Board of Directors is a subset of the CSC Management Board.
 It has responsibility for the legal operation of the CSC and financial management only.
-A set of by-laws cover the requirements for the Board of Directors.
-The roles within the BoD include:
+A set of by-laws cover the requirements for the

 4 https://rfmcertification.org/about-rfm/quality-management/